predibase/llm_distillation_playbook/README.md

 [The LoRA Exchange (LoRAX)](https://github.com/predibase/lorax), for example, is a serving solution optimized for serving numerous fine-tuned models using shared GPU resources.
 LoRAX stands out from traditional large language model serving methods by its ability to accommodate over a hundred task-specific, fine-tuned models on a single GPU.
 This capability significantly reduces the cost and complexity of serving fine-tuned models.
 LoRaX is especially suited for parameter-efficient fine-tuned models, offering a streamlined solution for deployment.

+While full fine-tuning with larger models might yield the highest absolute quality, the trade-off in terms of increased costs or serving latency might not justify the marginal gains in performance.

 ![img](images/lorax.png)
 <p align="center" ><i>Serving adapter-based LLMs with LoRAX.</i></p>

-It's important to consider the serving architecture early in the model development process.
-The type of model you choose can greatly influence how it will be served, its performance in production, and prioritizing experiments.
+Consider the target serving architecture early in the model development process.
+The type of model you choose may greatly influence how it will be served and should inform how to prioritize experiments.

-While full fine-tuning with larger models might yield the highest absolute quality, the trade-off in terms of increased costs or serving latency might not justify the marginal gains in performance.

 ### 10. Experiment broadly, one parameter at a time.